Sunkanmi Omobolanle

 Sunkanmi Omobolanle is a Nigerian film actor and director.

 Early life and career

 He was born on March 1, 1981.
 He hails from Ilora, a town in Oyo State southwestern Nigeria.

 He is the son of the veteran comic actor, Sunday Omobolanle, popularly known as "Papi Luwe".

 He attended the Nigerian Military School before he proceeded to Olabisi Onabanjo University where he obtained a bachelor's degree in business administration.
 He married Abimbola Bakare in 2011.

-He had featured and directed several Nigerian movies.
+He has featured and directed several Nigerian movies.